Last updated September 30th, 2018.

 Foreign Property Ownership: Vietnam is Opening Up

-Participants in the Vietnam property market welcome the new change.
-Le Hoang Chau, chairman of the Ho Chi Minh City Real Estate Association, expects the amendment to raise the demand for real estate.
+Participants in the Vietnam property market welcome this new change.
+Le Hoang Chau, chairman of the Ho Chi Minh City Real Estate Association, expects the amendment to raise prices and demand and for housing.

-The change will also probably help Vietnam become more competitive in time for the ASEAN Economic Community (AEC 2015), according to Andrew Batt, International Group Editor of PropertyGuru.
+The change allowing foreign citizens to own real estate should help Vietnam become more competitive just in time for the ASEAN Economic Community (AEC 2015) according to Andrew Batt, International Group Editor of PropertyGuru.

 AEC’s goal is to transform all of Southeast Asia into a single economic union.
 It came into effect at the end of 2015.

-Want to invest in Vietnam property?
-You might want to see our guide to buying real estate in the country.
+You might also want to see our guide to buying real estate in Vietnam.
+It has answers to practically any question you might have about investing there.

 Skip the Next Western Recession